Bitcoin WooCommerce – Accept Bitcoin Payments with WooCommerce

 In the “Customer Message” field, the message that the buyer receives is what happens when paying.

 To connect the WooCommerce Shop to its BTCPay Shop, an API token is required.
 This requires that you have prepared a store on your BTCPay server.

-If you have set up a shop on the Demo BTCPay Server from Coincharge, you have to enter https://demo.coincharge.io:
+If you have set up a store on the Demo BTCPay server of Coincharge, you have to enter https://btcpay.coincharge.io: